 There are paralegal services that claim to assist people with bankruptcy filing.
 They are not lawyers and not knowledgeable about bankruptcy law.
 By law they are not allowed to provide any legal advice.
 All they are allowed to do is fill out the numerous forms and schedules required to be filed with the Bankruptcy Court based on information you provide.
 Basically, they are just expensive "typing services" that can't advise you whether or not to file bankruptcy, what chapter of bankruptcy to file if you decide to file bankruptcy, or how to fill out the forms and schedules needed in your bankruptcy case.
 The United States Trustee, in the Southern District of New York and elsewhere, has filed lawsuits against paralegal services prohibiting them from engaging in the unauthorized practice of law.
 See, Martini, as the United States Trustee v.
 We the People Forms and Service Centers USA, Inc., et al. (U.S. Bankruptcy Court S.D.N.Y., Adv.
 Pro. # 05-01434, and Stipulated Final Judgment entered).
 Many debtors have had bad results from using paralegal services for bankruptcy filings, such as having their cases dismissed or losing homes that could have been saved had the debtor hired a competent bankruptcy attorney.

-The filing fee charged by the Bankruptcy Court is currently $299 for a chapter 7 case and $274 for a chapter 13 case (as of 1/1/07).
+The filing fee charged by the Bankruptcy Court is currently $338 for a chapter 7 case, $313 for a chapter 13 case, and $1,738 for a chapter 11 case (as of 3/18/23).
 The fee for the mandatory pre-bankruptcy Credit Counseling program from a provider approved by the U.S. Trustee is approximately $50.
 The fee for the mandatory post-bankruptcy Financial Management program from a provider approved by the U.S. Trustee is also approximately $50.

 The fee to hire Starr & Starr, PLLC to represent you varies depending on which chapter of bankruptcy you are filing (chapter 7 or chapter 13), how many creditors you have, your property situation and how much complexity will be involved in claiming your exemptions and completing your property schedules.
 Once we have this information we can quote you a binding flat fee.
 If you hire us we will enter into an Attorney-Client Engagement Letter with you in writing that will specify our total fee and any costs that we will collect from you and pass through (i.e., Court filing fee, two mandatory programs mentioned above) in your case.